-I think the Mostly British Film Festival is better than every this year, and I'm grateful to Maxine Einhorn!
+I think the Mostly British Film Festival is better than ever this year, and I'm grateful to Maxine Einhorn!
 This weekend the stand-out films for me were "Tina," which I chose both because a friend drew it to my attention and because I was a Peace Corps Volunteer in Tonga, and Tongans and Samoans are very similar in many ways including in their a cappella singing, sometimes featured in this film.
 Edna O'Brien was as much "her own person" as the self-sacrificing son in "Four Mothers" was not.
-I loved the film in spite of not believe that a son could be that self-sacrificing or a mother that selfish and clueless --unless she was demented, which apparently she was not supposed to be.
+I loved the film in spite of not believing that a son could be that self-sacrificing or a mother that selfish and clueless --unless she was demented, which apparently she was not supposed to be.
 It shows a lot about the demands of caregiving.
 May we all managed to be grateful for whoever helps us when we can't help ourselves--and may that time not come until after death!

 No comments: